What is the CSUN VITA Clinic?

 Tax Preparer or Supervisor

-At the end of the spring semester, you will receive a grade for the VITA course (ACCT 498 are offered on a credit/no credit basis only).
+At the end of the spring semester, you will receive a grade for the VITA course.
 Final grade is assigned based on a point system earned by fulfilling the course requirements.

 What is the Role of a Lead Supervisor?

-Students, who are serving in the role of a Lead Supervisor, must enroll in a 3 unit ACCT Internship course (ACCT 498C).
+Students, who are serving in the role of a Lead Supervisor, must enroll in a 4 unit ACCT 392 DCS course.
+This course may count as an upper division accounting elective.
 A Lead Supervisor supervises the Supervisors and Tax Preparers assigned to the site on a given shift.
 The Lead Supervisor is responsible for making sure that all returns have been properly reviewed by assigned Supervisor before electronically submitting them for filing.
 A Lead Supervisor must render at least 150 hours of service.
 Service must be performed on a weekly basis (8 hours per week recommended).
 Lead Supervisors must continue engagement in the role of a Lead Supervisor throughout the tax season even if the Lead Supervisor satisfies the minimum hours of service beforehand.
 In addition, a Lead Supervisor must at a minimum complete a review of 25 federal tax returns, or prepare 10 federal returns.
 Each completed return may substitute for 2.5 return reviews.
 Returns completed are recorded on a Performance Report Form and signed off by the Operation Supervisor.
 The Performance Report Form is kept by the student throughout the semester and once all requirements are met, the form is uploaded on the VITA Canvas site.

 In addition, the Lead Supervisor must fulfill all other duties as described in the Clinic’s Manual, including assisting in facilitating the 8 hour in-class VITA training, as well as participating in CSUN VITA Clinic’s promotional activities.